Affordable housing in Canada: Core housing need

 In 2011, about 1.5 million Canadian households or 12.5% of Canadian households were in core housing need, and various levels of governance in Canada were exploring policy solutions to assist challenges faced by the low-income renter and homeowner overburdened with shelter costs.

-In 2016, about 1.7 million Canadian households or 12.7% of Canadian households were in core housing need.
-The percentage was slightly higher in urban areas, with about 13.6% of all Canadian households living in urban areas—1.6 million urban households—were in core housing need.
-In 2016, the regions with the highest percentage of households in core housing need, were Nunavut with 36.5%, Northwest Territories at 15.5%, Ontario at 15.3%, and Yukon at 15.2%.
-In 2016, the highest rates of core housing need in metropolitan areas included Toronto at 19.1%, Vancouver at 17.6%, Belleville at 15.4%, and Peterborough at 15.1%.

 The 2020 report on the 2018 Survey revealed that 1,644,900 Canadian households or 11.6% were in core housing need.
 Only 6.5% of homeowners experienced core housing needs compared to renter households, where 23% were likely to live in core housing need.
 Twenty one per cent of renters did not live in core housing need.

 Core housing need does not measure progress against some measurable indicator.